 Any food that’s made from more than one ingredient has to list them.
 This list is separate from the Nutrition Facts chart.
 It’s important to read it through, because it can give you extra information, like whether a food has an ingredient your child is allergic to.

-Ingredients are listed in order of the amount used in a food, with the largest amounts first.
+Ingredients are listed in order of the amount used in a food, with the largest amounts first (calculated by weight).
 It’s smart to steer clear of foods that list sugar (including corn syrup), hydrogenated or partially hydrogenated oils, and salt early in the ingredient list.
 That’s a sign that the food has more of them than other ingredients, and probably isn’t very healthy.

 Ditto for the length of a list: As a rule of thumb, foods that have a shorter ingredients list with names you recognize (rather than long, hard-to-pronounce chemical names) tend to be better for you.